Skip To Main Content

 3. Simplify bill paying and avoid late fees save by setting up automated payments; consider treating saving (for your emergency fund or other goal) like a bill by scheduling recurring transfers every month from your checking account into your savings.

-4. Use convenient banking tools like mobile apps and alerts to better manage spending and saving.
+4. Use convenient banking tools like mobile apps and alerts link opens to a Commerce page to better manage spending and saving.

 Stay on track with a solid financial plan.

 Whatever your age or life stage, reviewing your current budget and planning for the year ahead can give you peace of mind that your finances are on track — or help you make adjustments to get there.
 If you need help planning for whatever 2021 will bring, we’re here to help.
-For questions about financial planning, money management and saving, or to learn about MoneyGuidePro, a powerful goals-based financial planning software used by Commerce Financial Advisors, contact us.
+For questions about financial planning, money management and saving, or to learn about MoneyGuidePro, a powerful goals-based financial planning software used by Commerce Financial Advisors, contact us link opens to a Commerce page.

 Explore more articles: